needle-mirror/com.unity.services.push-notifications/Documentation~/index.md

 ## Quick Start

 The SDK comes with a sample script that will register for push notifications.
-Simply add this to your project, and replace the relevant settings, to get going.
+Simply add this to your project, and set the relevant settings in the editor under Project Settings, to get going.

 ## Registering for Push Notifications

+To register for push notifications, three steps are required.

+Firstly, you need to populate some settings in the editor.
+These can be found in Project Settings > Services > Push Notifications.

-To register for push notifications, two steps are required.
-Firstly, you need to initialise Unity Services, so that the required analytics events can be sent to Unity Analytics 2.0.
+Next, you need to initialise Unity Services, so that the required analytics events can be sent to Unity Analytics.
+You also need to implement the privacy flow, as detailed in the Analytics documentation, in order for the required events to be sent correctly.

 Once that is complete, you can then register for notifications.
 Ideally, to ensure no notifications are missed, this should be done in the startup code for your game.
 However, note that on first registration on iOS, a user will be shown a permission request, so also ensure this call is made at a convenient place in your game.
 The SDK will handle the showing of notification content, including images, titles and message body.